MineralsCloud/Express.jl/ExpressBase/docs/src/troubleshooting.md

 First, we recommend you download the latest version of Julia.
 Usually, the newest version has the best performance.

-If you just want Julia to do a simple task and only once, you could start Julia REPL with
+If you just want Julia to do a simple task and only once, you could start the Julia REPL with

 ```bash
 julia --compile=min